6 Best Homeowners Insurance Companies in Minnesota 2023

 - Other structures coverage is the coverage that pays for outbuildings and other structures on your property, including detached garages and fences, and it should total 10% of your dwelling coverage.

-- Personal property coverage is what protects your personal belongings in the event that they’re destroyed or stolen and should be between 50% and 70% of your dwelling coverage.
+- Personal property coverage protects your personal belongings if they’re destroyed or stolen and should be between 50% and 70% of your dwelling coverage.

 - Medical payments coverage pays a portion of medical costs if a guest gets injured in your home, and is usually limited to between $1,000 and $5,000.